Where should I invest £50,000 to £100,000?

-Personally I prefer to invest via funds.
+Personally, I prefer to invest via funds.
 Funds are collective investments which pool investors money together so they can benefit from economies of scale and reduce costs.
-There are thousands of funds out there investing money in a range of assets from shares, bonds, commodities and property.
-Funds are run by a manager whose job it is to analyse a company’s accounts, in the case of funds investing in shares, and pick the best shares to buy.
+There are thousands of funds out there investing money in a range of assets including shares, bonds, commodities and property.
+Funds are run by a manager whose job it is to analyse a company's accounts, in the case of funds investing in shares, and pick the best shares to buy.

-I strongly suggest that you download the guide to investing in funds to find out all you need to know about how to invest in funds.
+I suggest that you download the guide to investing in funds to find out all you need to know about how to invest in funds.

 Basic asset types and historic returns